Marriage Equality USA Board of Directors

-John is a member of the State Bar of California, and in addtion to serving as a member of the Board, he is the Marriage Equality USA Legal Director.
+John is a member of the State Bar of California, and in addtion to serving as a member of the Board, he is the Marriage Equality USA Director of Legal & Policy.
 John provides legal analyses of marriage equality-related court case proceedings, judicial decisions, and legislation to MEUSA leaders and members: Marriage Equality in the Courts Additionally, John works with his husband, Stuart Gaffney, Marriage Equality USA's Media Director, as a media resource and public spokeperson for the organization.

 Interesting fact: John worked in a refugee camp in the Philippines for Southeast Asian refugees in the early 1980's.
-He totally agrees with Stuart's assessment of their pre-wedding global backpacking trip! (see Stuart Gaffney below)
+He totally agrees with Stuart's assessment of their pre-wedding global backpacking trip! (see Stuart Gaffney above)

 An out lesbian since 1978, Cathy lives with her wife, Sheila and daughter Jacqueline.
 Sheila and Cathy have been together 17 years.
 They had a Union Ceremony in 1995, registered as domestic partners in the state of New York in 1996 and married in Massachusetts in 2004.
 They have an 11 year old daughter through artificial insemination.
 Cathy is the birth mother and Sheila was able to obtain a second parent adoption making both parents Jackie’s legal guardians.